gnebbia/vim_notes/README.md

-`:/match1/,/match2/p`         "prints lines between lines who match match1 and match2 `:$`                          "moves cursor to last line `:12,$p`                      "prints lines from 12 to end of file `:sort`                       "sort all lines
+`:/match1/,/match2/p`         "prints lines between lines who match match1 and match2 `:$`                          "moves cursor to last line `:12,$p`                      "prints lines from 12 to end of file `:.! <command>`               "is equivalent to pressing `!!` and substitutes
+                              "the current line with the output of the command `:%! <command>`               "substitutes the current entire buffer with the "output of the command `:sort`                       "sort all lines
 `:sort!`                      "sort all lines in reverse `:sort u`                     "sort all lines and remove duplicates